markstanl/github-readme-philosophical-quotes/README.md

 ![](https://github-readme-philosophical-quotes.vercel.app/api/generate-image)
 ```

-You can use the query parameters in the next section to customize the quote image that is generated
+You can use the query parameters in the next section to customize the quote image that is generated.
+Check out the [demo site](https://philosophical-quotes-demo-site.vercel.app/) for help on getting your request parameters
 The only thing I request is to star this repository, and add the following comment to your README:

 ```markdown